 Over time, artificial geography may also come to play a similar role.
-Major transportation thorough-fares may slowly generate distinct communities of interest on either side of the divide, or the marker may be used as a useful reference point for voters, candidates, and representatives seeking to understand their own district's boundaries.
+Major transportation thoroughfares may slowly generate distinct communities of interest on either side of the divide, or the marker may be used as a useful reference point for voters, candidates, and representatives seeking to understand their own district's boundaries.
 These are important factors to consider, especially when adherence to traditional subdivision lines is not possible.

-(v) Nesting
+v.
+Nesting

 Nesting refers to the practice of putting two or more districts of the lower chamber of the state legislature wholly within each district of the upper chamber.
 "By permitting voters readily to identify their voting districts and corresponding representatives, a nested plan can be expected to foster voter participation."
 Bandemer, 478 U.S. at 179 n.18 (Powell, J., concurring in part, dissenting in part).
-Nesting may result in a

-House district boundary that appears inexplicable by neutral criteria until the corresponding Senate district is laid atop.
+Nesting House district boundary that may result in a appears inexplicable by neutral criteria until the corresponding Senate district is laid atop.

-(vi) Precincts
+vi.
+Precincts